 ACEF can advise individuals and parishes to make sure that each endowment is properly set up and that it will always serve the designated beneficiaries.
 To learn more about endowments and the Armenian Church Endowment Fund, visit the organization’s website at www.acefinvest.org, or contact Berjouhi Saladin at (212) 686-0710, ext.134.

 The Ararat Center is a camping, retreat, and conference facility situated on 65 acres 30 miles south of Albany, NY.
 In addition to serving as the home of the Diocese’s St. Vartan Camp program, the center is used by an array of Diocesan organizations, as well as a number of other businesses and non-profits throughout the year.

 The center operates from May 1 through October 31.
 It features several buildings, which can accommodate up to 140 people in a variety of room types.
 The newly-constructed pavilion with attached classrooms is the perfect setting for picnics, graduations, receptions, and meetings.

 For more information, visit the Ararat Center’s website at www.araratcenter.org.

 Women’s Guild Central Council

-The Women’s Guild Central Council (WGCC) was established in 1986 to serve as a coordinating, advising, and communicating body for the individual Women’s Guilds which are an integral part of the life of each parish in the Eastern Diocese.
+The Women’s Guild Central Council (WGCC) was established in 1986 to serve as a coordinating, advising, and communicating body for the local Women’s Guilds that function as integral parts of the life of every parish in the Eastern Diocese.

 The mission of the Women’s Guild is to live and share the Gospel of Our Lord Jesus Christ through worship, education, witness, service and fellowship as expressed in the distinctive faith-experience of the Armenian people.
 All women of the Armenian Church are called to participate fully in this mission.